Latasha Edwards, Dammon Haynes: ‘Obsession Dark Desires’ Stalking Survivor Talks

 Once he moved in, Dammon Haynes became jealous and tried to control everything about her, from where she went to how much contact she could have with her friends.
 Haynes wanted to rule her house with an iron fist so that he could keep her subjected to him.

 But, it was her house and her life, and Latasha Edwards was prepared to fight back.
-As the violent tone escalated, Edwards finally decided to break away knowing that that this wasn’t the kind of relationship that was good for her child.
+As the violent tone escalated, Edwards finally decided to break away knowing that this wasn’t the kind of relationship that was good for her child.
 Latasha Edwards kicked him out of her house.
 However, getting rid of him wasn’t as easy as she thought it would be.

 On tonight’s Obsession: Dark Desires, Latasha Edwards will describe the terror that she lived as Dammon Haynes continued showing up whenever he wanted.
-She finally took out a protection order against him but even that didn’t stop him.
+She finally took out a protection order against him, but even that didn’t stop him.
 What she didn’t know was that Haynes had a long history of stalking women.

 According to Omaha, Dammon Haynes eventually became known as the “unstoppable stalker.”
 Yet, Latasha continued to fight back until Haynes was finally jailed.

 Authorities say that even in jail, he tried to harass Latasha Edwards.
-And when he was released, he continued on his path of terror, and even took up with Sharyce Smith, another woman who he threatened to kill, according to Case Text.
+And when he was released, he continued on his path of terror and even took up with Sharyce Smith, another woman who he threatened to kill, according to Case Text.

 My brief appearance on ID channel's "Obsession: Dark Desires".
 If you need help https://t.co/4LQ5x0WbTM pic.twitter.com/TfknSktAng